 We’ll show you how to build a pallet wood wall with this step-by-step tutorial.

-Mandy Jean Chic shares the tutorial for adding a pallet wall in a small bathroom, but the process is pretty much the same for any wall in any room.
+Mandy Jean Chic shares this tutorial for adding a pallet wall in a small bathroom, but the process is pretty much the same for any wall in any room.
 Use fence slats, barn wood, pallets, whatever old lumber you can get your hands on!
-Mandy shares insider tips (marked in bold) so adding your pallet wood wall can go smoothly and end beautifully.
+Watch for Mandy’s insider tips (marked in bold) so adding your pallet wood wall will go smoothly and end beautifully.